jasmina-dzurlic/Kassemble/proposal.md

 `kassemble` will assemble reference-free genome wide associations (GWAS) with a k-mer based approach.
 For the class project, I will build the `kassemble` module that will assemble unique k-mers into denovo contigs in order to map the location of genetic variants detected.

 ### Data sources and input
-`kassemble` will aquire genomic data in a .fastq format.
+Genomic data in a .fastq format is the input data for `kassemble`.

 ```bash
 # Kassembly will take fastq files as input, or in the syntax here `--sample name fastqfile`